mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 > WARNING
 >
-> Importante
+> Important
 >
-> Remember that in order to generate payments, you must first [create a Pix key.](https://www.mercadopago.com.br/ajuda/1784)
+> Remember that in order to generate payments, you must first [create a Pix key](https://www.mercadopago.com.br/ajuda/1784).

 The `transaction_data` will provide the data to make the payment available via QR code.
 These are the attributes: